-- Have a cover page consisting of a signed and dated copy of the course's Academic Honor Code (you sign by typing your name). - 2.
-Adhere to the specified word count. - 3.
-Be double-spaced. - Be written in 12PT, "Cambria" (the default MS Word font), or something very similar. - 5.
-Have side-margins of 1 inch. - 6.
-Have horizontal alignment that is fully justified. - 7.
-Have no extra space between paragraphs. - 8.
-Have each paragraph begin with a tab indentation. - 9.
-Have the paper's total word count at the top left corner of the first page. - 10.
-Have a descriptive title (see section on title pages below). - 11.
-Have page numbers (see section on page numbering below).

-Cite all quotes and other material with footnotes (see section on citing your sources below).
+- 1. Have a cover page consisting of a completed Commitment to Academic Integrity Form (you sign it by typing your name). - 2.
+Be double-spaced. - 3.
+Be written in 12PT, "Cambria" (the default MS Word font), or another similar serif-type font. - 4.
+Have side-margins of 1 inch. - 5.
+Have horizontal alignment that is fully justified. - 6.
+Have no extra space between paragraphs. - 7.
+Have each paragraph begin with a tab indentation. - 8.
+Have the paper's total word count at the top left corner of the title page. - 9.
+Have a descriptive title (see section on title pages below). - 10.
+Have page numbers (see section on page numbering below). - 11.
+Use footnote citations (see section on citing your sources below).

 Yes, this is boring, and yes, it is pedantic.
-The point of all these requirements, however, is to allow me to focus more on the contents of your paper and not on your skills (or lack thereof) in design.
+The point of these requirements, however, is to allow me to focus more on the contents of your paper and not on your skills (or lack thereof) in design.
 Besides these should also be trivial to follow when using most word processing software.
 To help, I have included a template satisfying these requirements on the course website.